ilbers/isar/README.md

         $ start_vm -a <arch of your build> -d <distro of your build>

 Ex: Architecture of your build could be arm,arm64,i386,amd64,etc.
-    Distribution of your build could be stretch,buster,bullseye,etc.
+    Distribution of your build could be buster,bullseye,bookworm,etc.

 The default root password is 'root'.